-Verse: For the day of the Lord is near upon all the nations.
-As you have done, it shall be done to you; your deeds shall return on your own head.
+Verse: For the day of the LORD is near upon all the heathen: as thou hast done, it shall be done unto thee: thy reward shall return upon thine own head.
 Obadiah 1:15

 Obadiah, known as the doom song, is the smallest Old Testament book.
 Way back in Genesis, we read about Isaac's twin sons, Jacob and Esau.
 Jacob's name was changed to Israel and his offspring became the 12 tribes of Israel.
 Esau's descendants became the Edomites, a nation located to the south of Israel.
 During the reign of Jehoram, around 850 B.C., the Philistines and Arabians invaded Judah.
 Edom joined up with Judah's enemies.
-Obadiah, about whom we know very little, prophesied Edom's approaching destruction: Because of the violence done to your brother Jacob, shame shall cover you, and you shall be cut off forever (1:10).
+Obadiah, about whom we know very little, prophesied Edom's approaching destruction: For thy violence against thy brother Jacob shame shall cover thee, and thou shalt be cut off for ever (1:10).